SPH73/uk-ge-results-dashboard-blog/README.md

 I have been bothered that the colours for each party are not consistent.
 This is something I plan on addressing in the immediate future.
 The only reason I didn’t address it before submission is because I didn’t want to use more time on something that is a styling aspect and irrelevant to the project purpose, although I admit it provides a better user experience and needs to be amended.

+In addition, I spent a lot of time on the sizing of the chart and trying to override the size of the axes labels.
+I am still not satisfied and would like to improve them in relation to the chart and svg size.
+However, I plan to do this at the same time as the colour consistency issue mentioned above once the project has been assessed.

 ## Technologies Used

 ### Programming Languages